 100+ Things to Do in Los Angeles, California

-I broke down this list by the best things to do in Los Angeles, local attractions, outdoor activities and hikes, museums, food & drinks, tours, day trips, and events.
-Feel free to navigate from the table of contents above.
+I broke down this list by the best things to do in Los Angeles, from local attractions, outdoor activities and hikes, museums, food & drinks, tours, events, and day trips from Los Angeles.

 Top Things to do in LA

 Universal Studios Hollywood